LeoWGordon/LeoWGordon.github.io/_posts/2026-08-01-DES-annual-meeting.md

 ---
 layout: post
 title: Annual Meeting of the Danish Electrochemistry Society 2026
-description: Registration is now open for the Danish Electrochemistry Society y Annual Meeting 2026, to be held at DTU on December 8-9th!
+description: Registration is now open for the Danish Electrochemistry Society Annual Meeting 2026, to be held at DTU on December 8-9th!
 date: 2026-08-01
 categories: Conferences
 inline: true